juliocedillo/juliocedillo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a fourth-year undergraduate student in the Department of Sociology at the University of California, Berkeley advised by Michael Rodríguez-Muñiz.
-My research focuses on Latinos and legal consciousness through militarization, conservative voter engagement, and the politics of recognition.
+I am a sociologist conducting research on the relationship between Latino identity, politics, and military service.
+I'm currently working on a pilot study titled _Militarizing Latinos: National Identity and Belonging in the United States_ supervised and taught by Dr. Laura J. Enríquez in Sociology 108: Advanced Methods: In-Depth Interviewing.

-I am supported by the Miller Scholars Program and the UC Berkeley Latinx Research Center's Faculty-Mentored Undergraduate Research Fellowships.
+I'm a fourth-year undergraduate transfer student in the Department of Sociology at the University of California, Berkeley.
+I am supported by the George A. Miller Scholars Program and the Robert and Colleen Haas Scholars Program.
 Before Berkeley, I studied Sociology & Chicano Studies at San Diego City College, where I was mentored by Marilyn Espitia and Sarah Pitcher.
+You can find me in the UC Berkeley Transfer Student Center working with Miller Scholars and helping incoming transfer students.